-In FY2024, the ARC reviewed the half-year and full-year financial statements of the Group.
+In FY2025, the ARC reviewed the half-year and full-year financial statements of the Group.
 In addition, the ARC has received and reviewed the formal assurance from the MD and the Group CFO on the financial records and financial statements before submitting the same to the Board for its approval.
 Any changes to existing accounting standards and issues which have a direct impact on financial statements are raised and discussed at the ARC meetings (Provision 10.1).
 The ARC also reviews the procedures for detecting fraud and whistle-blowing, and ensures that arrangements are in place by which staff of the Company and any other persons may, in confidence, raise concerns about possible improprieties in matters of financial reporting, financial control, or any other matters.

-In presenting the annual financial statements and announcement of financial results to the shareholders. the Board aims to provide shareholders with a fair, balanced and complete assessment of the Company's performance, financial position and prospects on a half-yearly basis, as well as other price-sensitive public reports, and reports to regulators, where required.
-The Management furnishes the Board with the half-year and full-year management reports, which present an independent and accurate appraisal of the Company and its businesses, and all other information that will enable the Board to make a balanced and wellinformed assessment of the Company's performance, position and prospects, as the Board may require from time to time.
-The Board has also put in place adequate steps to ensure compliance with legislative and regulatory requirements.
+The Board is committed to providing shareholders with a fair, balanced, and comprehensive assessment of the Company's performance, financial position, and future prospects.
+This is achieved through the presentation of annual financial statements, half-yearly financial results, and other price-sensitive public disclosures, as well as regulatory reports where required.
+To support this,

+Management submits half-year and full-year reports that offer an accurate appraisal of the Company's operations.
+These reports, along with any additional information requested by the Board, enable informed and balanced decision-making.
+The Board has also put in place adequate steps to ensure compliance with all relevant legislative and regulatory requirements.

-In the review of the financial statements for FY2024, the ARC has discussed with the Management and the external auditors on the accounting principles that were applied and their judgement of issues that might affect the integrity of the financial statements.
-The following are key audit matters reported by the external auditors for FY2024:-
+In the review of the financial statements for FY2025, the ARC has discussed with the Management and the external auditors on the accounting principles that were applied and their judgement of issues that might affect the integrity of the financial statements.
+The following are key audit matters reported by the external auditors for FY2025:-

+Key Audit Matters

-Key audit matters How these issues were addressed by the ARC Valuation of development properties The ARC has considered the approach and methodology applied to the valuation of development properties, focusing on development properties with slower-than-expected sales, low or negative margins.
+How these issues were addressed by the ARC

+Valuation of development properties

+The ARC has considered the approach and methodology applied to the valuation of development properties, focusing on development properties with slower-than-expected sales, low or negative margins.
 The ARC was periodically briefed by the Management on the development of key projects, the market trends and the strategies to sell the development properties.

 The ARC also considered the work performed by the external auditors on their assessment of the reasonableness of the assumptions used in the valuation of development properties.

 The ARC was satisfied with the valuation process, the methodologies used and the basis of the valuation for the development properties as adopted and disclosed in the financial statements.

-Valuation of investment properties The ARC considered and discussed with the Management on the approach and methodology applied to the valuation of investment properties.
+Valuation of investment properties

+The ARC considered and discussed with the Management on the approach and methodology applied to the valuation of investment properties.

 The ARC also considered the work performed by the external auditors on their assessment of the appropriateness of the valuation techniques, the reasonableness of the critical assumptions made for the key inputs by the independent property valuers in determining the valuation of investment properties.

 The ARC was satisfied with the valuation process, the methodologies used and the basis of the valuation for the investment properties as adopted and disclosed in the financial statements.